woj-tek/petozoltan.github.io/_drafts/how-to-deal-with-warnings.md

-In every software project's life there is a moment when the team decides to install a Sonar server and to do something with warnings in order to increase code quality. ***And then all of the teams will fail.*** This is a typical scenario:
+In every software project's life there is a moment when the team decides to install a Sonar server and to do something with warnings in order to increase code quality. ***But all of the teams will fail.*** This is a typical scenario:

 * We work on the software for a long time, until the first or second "big release".
 * One or two years after the project start we install the Sonar server.